Where you can target shoot in Michigan

 - prohibit alcohol or drugs while shooting.

-On top of that, many individual game areas ban target shooting entirely or limit it to a designated spot (for example, the DNR banned target, trap, and skeet shooting at the Rogue River and part of the Muskegon game areas in 2025).
-So look up the specific game area first — check the posted signs, the current DNR Land Use Order, and the area's map — and call the local DNR office if you're unsure.
+On top of that, many individual game areas ban target shooting entirely or limit it to a designated spot.
+Current property orders include closures at Rogue River and on part of the Muskegon State Game Area.
+So look up the specific game area first: check the posted signs, the current DNR Land Use Order, and the area's map.
+Call the local DNR office if anything is unclear.

 National forest land — usually yes, under federal rules